-1.11 “Exemption Period” means the period commencing on the day (inclusive) the Borrower receives the notice under Clause 9.1 and ending on the day (inclusive) it receives the notice under Clause 9.2.
+1.25 “Exemption Period” (kashitsukefuno-kikan) means the period commencing on the day (inclusive) the Borrower receives the notice in Clause 9.1 and ending on the day (inclusive) it receives the notice in Clause 9.2.

-1.33 “Increased Costs” means the increased portion (the amount reasonably calculated by such Lender) of lending expenses, in cases where the Lender’s lending expenses under this Agreement are substantially increased (excluding any increase caused by a change in tax rates on taxable incomes of such Lender) due to, among other things, (i) any enactment or amendment of Laws and Ordinances, or any change in the interpretation or application thereof, or (ii) establishment or increase in capital reserves.
+1.26 “Increased Costs” (zokahiyo) means the increased portion (the amount reasonably calculated by a Lender) of expenses, in cases where the expenses for the drawdown or holding of an Individual Loan, continuance of the Lending Obligations or preservation of the rights by such Lender are substantially increased (excluding any increase caused by a change in tax rates on taxable incomes of such Lender) due to, among other things, (i) any enactment or amendment of Laws and Ordinances, or any change in the interpretation or application thereof, (ii) establishment or increase in capital reserves, or (iii) any change in accounting regulations or practice.

-1.21 “Individual Loan” means a loan made by a Lender respectively pursuant to the same Drawdown Application.
+1.27 “Individual Loan” (kobetsu-kashitsuke) means a loan made by a Lender respectively pursuant to the same Drawdown Request.

-1.22 “Individual Loan Money” means the money lent (or to be lent) by a Lender to the Borrower as an Individual Loan, and the “Individual Loan Amount” means the amount of the Individual Loan Money (the amount calculated by multiplying the aggregate amount of Loan in relation to the relevant Drawdown Application by the Commitment Ratio of that Lender).
+1.28 “Individual Loan Money” (kobetsu-kashitsuke-jikkokin) means the money lent (or to be lent) by a Lender to the Borrower as an Individual Loan, and the “Individual Loan Amount” (kobetsu-kashitsuke-jikkokingaku) means the amount of the Individual Loan Money (the amount calculated by multiplying the amount of Loan in relation to the relevant Drawdown Request by the Commitment Ratio of that Lender).

-1.45 “Laws and Ordinances” means the treaties, laws, cabinet orders, ministerial ordinances, rules, announcements, judgments, decisions, arbitral awards, directives, and policies of relevant authorities, which apply to this Agreement, the transactions pursuant hereto or the parties hereto.
+1.29 “Laws and Ordinances” (horei-tou) means the treaties, laws, municipal ordinances, cabinet orders, ministerial ordinances, rules, announcements, judgments, decisions, arbitral awards, directives, and policies of relevant authorities, which apply to this Agreement, the transactions pursuant hereto or the parties hereto.

-1.8 “Lending Obligation” means a Lender’s obligation to make Individual Loans to the Borrower during the Term in accordance with the Borrower’s application for a drawdown as provided in Clause 5, upon the condition that the requirements set forth under each item of Clause 6 are satisfied.
+1.30 “Lending Obligation” (kashitsuke-gimu) means a Lender’s obligation provided for in Clause 2.1.

-1.9 “Loan Receivables” means the loan claim in relation to each Individual Loan.
+1.31 “Loan Receivables” (kashitsuke-saiken) means the loan claim in relation to each Individual Loan.

-1.6 “Loan Term” means the period commencing on the Drawdown Date (inclusive) and ending on the Maturity Date (inclusive).
+1.32 “Loan Term” (kashitsuke-kikan) means the period commencing on the Drawdown Date (inclusive) and ending on the Maturity Date (inclusive).

-1.5 “Loan(s)” means the aggregate of the Individual Loans made pursuant to the same Drawdown Application.
+1.33 “Loan(s)” (hon-kashitsuke) means individually or collectively the aggregate of the Individual Loans made pursuant to the same Drawdown Request.

+1.34 “Loss” (songai-tou) means damage, losses and expenses (including attorneys’ fees).

-1.35 “Majority Lender(s)” means one or more Lenders whose Commitment Ratio(s) amount to [ ]% or more in total as of the Intention Clarification Time (provided, however, that, for the period after All Lenders’ Lending Obligations are extinguished, and where the repayment of all obligations pursuant to this Agreement in relation to the Loan have not been completed, the percentage shall be that of the total principal amount of the Outstanding Individual Loan Money per each Lender to the Total Outstanding Balance as of the Intention Clarification Time).
-“Intention Clarification Time” means, in cases where the Lender determines that any event requiring instructions by the Majority Lenders has occurred, the point in time when the Agent receives notice under Clause 27.1(i), and in cases where the Agent determines it necessary to clarify the intention of the Majority Lenders, the point in time when the Agent gives notice under Clause 27.2.
+1.35 “Majority Lender(s)” (tasu-kashitsukenin) means one or more Lenders whose Commitment Ratio(s) amount to [ ]% or more in total as of the Intention Clarification Time (provided, however, that, for the period where the Lending Obligations of one or more of the Lenders are extinguished before All Lenders’ Lending Obligations are extinguished, and the Outstanding Individual Loan Money of such Lender is outstanding, the Commitment Ratio shall be calculated by deeming the principal amount of such Outstanding Individual Loan Money as of the Intention Clarification Time as the Commitment Amount of such Lender, and for the period after All Lenders’ Lending Obligations are extinguished, and where the repayment of all obligations pursuant to this Agreement in relation to the Loan have not been completed, the percentage shall be that of the total principal amount of the Outstanding Individual Loan Money per each Lender to the Total Outstanding Balance as of the Intention Clarification Time).
+“Intention Clarification Time” means, in cases where the Lender determines that any event requiring instructions by the Majority Lenders has occurred, the point in time when the Agent receives notice in Clause 27.1(i), and in cases where the Agent determines it necessary to clarify the intention of the Majority Lenders, the point in time when the Agent gives the notice provided for in Clause 27.2.

-1.46 “Maturity Date” means the Due Date of the principal in relation to the Loan.
+1.36 “Maturity Date” (mankibi) means the Due Date of the principal in relation to the Individual Loan.